 A dog and his human hiking in the mountains of Colorado.

-At Lone Tree Veterinary Medical Center, we believe hiking the trails with your dog involves proper training and preparation.
-Here are some tips to help your dog have a great time while out on the trails with you.
+sharing them with your canine hiking companion.
+At Lone Tree Veterinary Medical Center, we believe that hiking the trails safely with your dog involves proper training and preparation.

 Train Your Dog Ahead of Time